rakaiskandar/final-gigih-3.0/README.md

 ## Improvement Features
 - Implement user authentication, authorization, multiple role
 - Implement web socket for real time post comments
 - Implement storage file to upload video (AWS/Firebase)

+## Deployment
+This web has been deployed, you can access in https://final-gigih-3-0.vercel.app